noah978/AltStore-Docs/sources.md

 **name**

-Rather self-explanatory, this is what the name of your appears as in the AltStore.
+Rather self-explanatory, this is the name of your app as it should appear in the AltStore.

 **bundleIdentifier**

 AltStore uses this to separate apps as individual listings.

 This **must** be the same as your application's `"CFBundleIdentifier"` \(located in `info.plist`\) in order for AltStore to be able to open the app after installation.
-Technically, it can be anything, but for all AltStore functionality to work, it should be the same as the application.
+Technically, it can be any unique string, but for all AltStore functionality to work, it should be the same as the application.

 **developerName**